oreillyross/100DayChallenge/log.md

 **Day 28 02 June 2022**

-**Today's Progress:** Worked a lot with tailwindcss today, Not being a CSS guy, I feel like I have CSS superpowers thanks to wonderful abstractions.
+**Today's Progress:** Worked a lot with tailwindcss today, Not being a CSS guy, I feel like I have CSS superpowers thanks to wonderful abstractions and of course the wonderful @simonswiss screencasts.

 **Thoughts:** Try to document, and remember the patterns you follow for repeated styling needs, such as center div's, adding shadow etc. etc.

 Link to work: TODO: Later today, when you commit your work copy the commit link here and then tweet about it.
+Following https://www.youtube.com/watch?v=-jix4KyxLuQ&t=133s